aave/docs-gho/docs/concepts/fundamental-concepts/borrow-gho.md

 # Borrow GHO

 Borrowing GHO is actually minting GHO ‘under the hood’.
-GHO will be borrowed by users (or borrowers) via [Facilitators](../how-gho-works/gho-facilitators.md).
+GHO is borrowed by users (or borrowers) via [Facilitators](../how-gho-works/gho-facilitators.md).
 As with all borrowing on the Aave Protocol, a user must supply collateral (at a specific collateral ratio) to mint GHO.

 ## Borrowing on the Aave Interface